crs4/life_monitor/lm_api_specs.md

 ### Actors

-The LM API is designed with _two types_ of **actors** in mind:
+The LM API is designed with _two types_ of **clients** in mind:

-1. **Users**
-2. **Registries**

-Both can manage their own workflows and associated workflow tests through the LM API.
-In addition, Registries can _act on their users' behalf_, and thus, they can manage workflows and workflow tests that belong to their users.
-For instance, you may register a workflow on the [Workflow Hub registry](https://workflowhub.eu/) and it may in turn register on your behalf the workflow's tests with the Life Monitor.
+1. **Generic Client**: can manage a user's workflows and associated workflow tests;

+2. **Registry Client**: can act on their users’ behalf and manage their users' workflows and associated workflow tests.
+For instance, you may register a workflow on the [Workflow Hub registry](https://workflowhub.eu/) and it (as a Registry Client) may in turn register on your behalf the workflow's tests with the Life Monitor.
-### Clients

-Thanks to the RESTful implementation and the adoption of OAuth 2.0 as authorisation protocol, the LM API provides support for a variety of different clients (e.g., scripting tools, web apps, etc.).

-Clients allow users and registries to interact with the LifeMonitor API.
-With respect to the actors they support, we can distinguish between:

-- **Generic Clients**: can act on behalf of a user to register user's workflows and associated workflow tests;

-- **Registry Clients**: allow a registry to submit its own workflows and associated workflow tests.
-In addition, registries can act on their users’ behalf and submit their users' workflows and associated workflow tests.

 <img alt="Life Monitor client types" src="images/lm_clients.png" width="900" />